cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    pane.
 You should see your pentest listed, with an _In Review_ label.
 1. We'll select the best available testers before the start of the pentest.
 The time we need depends on your {{% ptaas-tier %}} and any special requirements you have.
-1. Once we start the pentest, you’ll start getting updates from pentesters.
-You can communicate with pentesters:
+1. Once we start the pentest, you’ll start getting updates from pentesters:
    - On the **Pentester Updates** tab of the pentest page
-   - In a Slack channel dedicated for your pentest.
+   - In a Slack channel dedicated for your pentest where you can communicate with pentesters.
 You should see a link to the Slack channel on the pentest page next to the pentest status.
       - Add the colleagues of your choice to the Slack channel.
 Choose colleagues who can benefit from direct communication with our pentesters.
       - As soon as we’ve moved your pentest from _In Review_ to _Planned_, you’ll see your pentesters in the Slack channel.
 1. You may get questions from your pentesters.
 You can also elaborate